The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 Why is the sales prospecting process important?

-All you want is leads, but you first need to undertake a qualification process – prospecting.
+All you want is leads, but you must first undertake a qualification process – prospecting.
 Too many sales reps jump directly from trying to generate leads straight into selling their sales pitch – but this approach is detrimental for several reasons, so what’s the importance of the sales prospecting process?
 Find out below!

 1. Filling your pipeline

-A full sales pipeline is the lifeblood of any organisation – and when it works, you attract more prospective clients into becoming buyers – an increasingly important aspect of any sales rep’s job.
+A full sales pipeline is the lifeblood of any organization – and when it works, you attract more prospective clients into becoming buyers – an increasingly important aspect of any sales rep’s job.
 Sales reps, in general, face a 15-20% loss of their prospective customer base every year due to gradual attrition – that’s why prospecting is essential in reducing the chances of your future customer base diminishing to nothing.

 2. Data gathering